-Through our Stronger Voices programme, we take a community-led approach where the design and delivery of services, systems, processes, and targets are co-created with our customers.
-Good neighbourhood management and neighbourhood planning make up an extensive part of this programme and work is consistently ongoing in this area to ensure the customer voice is at the heart of our service delivery.
+We take a community led approach towards neighbourhood planning, where the design and delivery of services, systems, processes, and targets are often co-created with our customers.
+Good neighbourhood management and neighbourhood planning make up an extensive part of our customer voices programme and work is consistently ongoing in this area to ensure the customer voice is at the heart of our service delivery.

 Through this process we work with customers to assess neighbourhoods, identify areas of strength, areas for improvement and co-create action plans to support the delivery of identified activity.

+Wheatley Foundation

-A key focus of this is establishing opportunities for our customers.
-The Wheatley Foundation plays an important role in this through their priorities to maximise access to employment, training and learning opportunities and tackling social exclusion and alleviating the impacts of poverty for our customers.
+The Wheatley Foundation is our charitable trust and strives in making lives better for people within our communities across Scotland.
+A key focus of the Wheatley Foundation is establishing opportunities for our customers. through their priorities to maximise access to employment, training and learning opportunities and tackling social exclusion and alleviating the impacts of poverty.